 - Sometimes cancellation reasons are not actionable (e.g., I already have more than I need), but if you see reasons like This is too expensive or I need it sooner there are many different actions you can take.
 If margins support it, consider changing pricing or offering a discount.
 If many customers need product sooner than you may need to think about changing the default to a shorter renewal schedule.

-WARNING: Merchants must use Recharge as their subscription vendor and must have the Recharge integration installed with Daasity to use this Dashboard.
+As mentioned above, merchants must use Recharge as their subscription vendor and must have the Recharge integration installed with Daasity to use this Dashboard.

 - Total Current Active Subscriber Count